 If I Can't Visit During Full Bloom?
 Should I Go Before or After?

 Going before the peak bloom is a good choice.
 The pre-bloom period usually lasts longer and is easier to predict.
-Strong winds and rains can cause cherry blossoms to fall quickly, sometimes in just a day or two.
+Strong winds and rain can cause cherry blossoms to fall quickly, sometimes in just a day or two.
 By planning to visit before the peak, you have a better chance of seeing the flowers.

-Plan Your Cherry Blossom Trip in 2026 with Us
+Plan Your Cherry Blossom Trip in 2027 with Us

 Let us help you plan your cherry blossom trip to Japan.
 See below some of our most popular cherry blossom itineraries.